-How far in advance are missions posted on the website?
+How far in advance are flights posted on the website?

 What happens if I need to cancel a flight because of weather, mechanical issues, or other extenuating circumstances?

 A. Passengers are informed prior to scheduling a flight that they must have a backup plan in the event of cancellation.
-Weather is the most common reason for cancelling a mission.
+Weather is the most common reason for cancelling a flight.

 How much flexibility do I have with changing the airports?

-If I am able to fly a mission on a different day than what’s posted on the website, are you able to change the date?
+If I am able to fly a flight on a different day than what’s posted on the website, are you able to change the date?

-A. Missions are entered based on the passenger’s appointment times, so our passengers have some flexibility with their schedule.
-If you are interested in flying a mission either the day before or the day after, please contact our office to see if the passenger is willing to change their schedule.
+A. Flights are entered based on the passenger’s appointment times, so our passengers have some flexibility with their schedule.
+If you are interested in flying a flight either the day before or the day after, please contact our office to see if the passenger is willing to change their schedule.

-Am I able to combine passengers from different missions on the same flight?
+Am I able to combine passengers from different flights into one?

-A. Yes, it is completely up to you in regards to combining missions.
-You will receive credit for each mission you accept.
+A. Yes, it is completely up to you in regards to combining flights.
+You will receive credit for each flight you accept.

-May I accept more than one leg of a multi-leg mission?
+May I accept more than one leg of a multi-leg flight?

 What type of medical care is performed during the flight?